highered-esricanada/Parallel-GTFS-Workflow/README.md

 ## Hardware Recommendations
-This workflow is designed to run on two Azure VMs:
+This workflow is designed to run on two Azure VMs with crontab (Linux) and subprocess configured separately:
    - 1 small VM (2 CPUs) for harvesting the data and then securely transferring the file over to the large VM.
    - 1 large VM (96 CPUs) for processing static and near real-time GTFS data